Form 8832 Business Classification Election – What Expats Need to Know

-US tax payers have to report their foreign income and business activities whertever in the world they live, as well as filing a US tax return to report their global income.
+US citizens have to report their foreign income and business activities whertever in the world they live, as well as filing a US tax return to report their global income.

-A disregarded entity is a business that is treated as 'disregarded' for tax purposes, meaning that the company reports through the individual's federal income tax return, with no separate corporate filing necessary.
-US-registered single owner limited liability companies are automatically considered disregarded entities.
+A disregarded entity is a business that is treated as ‘disregarded’ for tax purposes.
+This means that the company reports through the individual’s federal income tax return, with no separate corporate filing necessary.
+US-registered, single owner limited liability companies are automatically considered disregarded entities.

 “US owners of foreign subsidiaries can benefit from electing to have those foreign subsidiaries treated as disregarded entities.” – The IRS

 – A partnership, if it has two or more members and at least one member doesn’t have limited liability.

 – An association taxable as a corporation, if all members have limited liability.

 -.
 A disregarded entity separate from its owner if it has a single owner that does not have limited liability.

 As such, to avoid separate corporate filing for a foreign limited liability company with a single owner, Americans living abroad can file form 8832 to elect to have it treated as a disregarded entity.

 Similarly, it may be beneficial to reclassify a foreign limited liability company with multiple owners as a partnership for tax purposes.